hashrocket/tilex/README.md

 ### Testing

-Wallaby relies on PhantomJS; install it:
+Wallaby relies on ChromeDriver; install it (OSX):

 ```
-$ npm install -g phantomjs
+$ brew install chromedriver
 ```

 Run the tests with: